mozilla/release-services/docs/usage/@relengapi/badpenny.rst

     The job *starts* when it is actually executed on a machine in the celery cluster.
     The job *completes* when that execution is finished -- successfully or not.

-    Each job has a success flag, as well as a JSON-formatted result with arbitrary contents and some log output to help with debugging.
+    Each job has a success flag, as well as a JSON-formatted result with arbitrary contents and some log output (:api:type:`BadpennyJobLog`) to help with debugging.

+.. api:autotype:: BadpennyJobLog

+    This type represents a job log.

 Endpoints